Teradata/r-driver/README.md

 Creates and returns a `Timestamp` value subclass of `POSIXlt`.
 The *CharacterVector* must contain string values in the Teradata Database `TIMESTAMP` format.

 * `YYYY-MM-DD HH:MM:SS`
-* `YYYY-MM-DD HH:MM:SS.SSSSSS` Optional 1 to 6 digits of fraction seconds
+* `YYYY-MM-DD HH:MM:SS.SSSSSS` Optional 1 to 6 digits of fractional seconds

 ---